crazybie/linear_ac/README.md

 Speed up the memory allocation and improve the GC performance, espacially for dynamic-memory-heavy applications.

 ## Potential UseCases
-1. Large amount of global memory never needs to be released. (configs, readonly assets like navmesh)
+1. Large amount of memory never needs to be released. (global configs, readonly assets like navmesh)
 2. Massive temporary objects with deterministic lifetime. (protobuf objects send to network)

 ## Compare with pool